Cruise Advice For the Best Palermo Port Experience

 Best Shopping Near Palermo Port

-Whether you’re looking for high-end fashion or traditional Sicilian crafts, Palermo offers excellent shopping just steps from the port.
+Whether you’re looking for high-end fashion or traditional Sicilian crafts, the city offers excellent shopping just steps from the port.
 So, it’s easy to fit in some browsing between sightseeing stops.

 Corsican coral jewelry with pink coral necklace and matching earrings